Are you considering hiring a project manager for your upcoming office build-out or renovation?

 Who Should Hire a Project Manager for Their Construction Project?

-A project manager can help any company with an upcoming construction project, including:
+A project manager can help your company with an upcoming construction project, including:

 A project manager can also help you if you already have a construction project underway.